RedemptiaBlue/frogger/README.md

 Player is a box.

-Obstacles to dodge: one-direction, pendulum, beam, lilypad one-direction{
+Obstacles to dodge: one-direction, pendulum, beam one-direction{
-left/right, speed, frequency, size(choice of 3, can be random)
+direction, speed, frequency, size(choice of 3, can be random)
     types:
         -dodge
         -platform {has coins that increase time left}
 }
 pendulum {
-speed, frequency, size(choice of 3, can be random
+speed, size(choice of 3, can be random)
 }
 beams {frequency, indicator}

 lilypad {random static platforms}

 wasd controls